 If your horse’s trot doesn’t feel up to scratch, don’t panic.
 Here are some common trot problems we encounter, with some simple solutions, too.
 I find they work well for my horses, so give them a go.

-The hills are alive If you have access to a long, not- too-steep hill, then use it to your advantage.
+If you have access to a long, not- too-steep hill, then use it to your advantage.

 Take a light seat, but don’t give the rein away, and don’t allow your horse to fall onto the forehand.